streamlit/docs/content/develop/tutorials/databases/snowflake.md

 df = load_table()

-# Print results.
 for row in df.itertuples():
     st.write(f"{row.NAME} has a :{row.PET}:")
 ```

+Because this example uses `.session()` instead of `.query()`, caching is added manually for better performance and efficiency.

-If everything worked out (and you used the example table we created above), your app should look the same as the screenshot from the first example above.
+If everything worked out (and you used the example table from the first section), your app should look the same as the preceding screenshot.

 ## Connecting to Snowflake from Community Cloud

 This tutorial assumes a local Streamlit app, however you can also connect to Snowflake from apps hosted in Community Cloud.
 The main additional steps are:

 - [Include information about dependencies](/deploy/streamlit-community-cloud/deploy-your-app/app-dependencies) using a `requirements.txt` file with `snowflake-snowpark-python` and any other dependencies.
 - [Add your secrets](/deploy/streamlit-community-cloud/deploy-your-app/secrets-management) to your Community Cloud app.
+You must use the `.streamlit/secrets.toml` format described in [Option 1](/develop/tutorials/databases/snowflake#option-1-use-streamlitsecretstoml) above.